-Check out Nao Victoria Museum
+2. Check out the Nao Victoria Museum

 In chatting with another guest in our hotel over breakfast it was recommended to us that we visit the Nao Victoria Museum overlooking the Strait of Magellan.
 And so that’s what we did.
 The museum is home to replicas of famous ships including a full size replica of one of Ferdinand Magellan’s ships – the Nao Victoria.

 You’ll also see Darwin’s HMS Beagle and Shackleton’s James Caird.
 Allow a solid hour as its fun to explore the insides of all the boats.
 A visit will also get you thinking about how tough life would have been as a sailor, both in their spartan quarters and out on some of the most dangerous seas on the planet.
 No thank you!

 3. Visit Reserva Forestal Magallanes